neo-ngd/NEO-Tutorial/README.md

  - Introduction to BlockChain
     - The introduction of Cryptography and CryptoCurrency
     - NEO
-        - The history of NEO
+        - History
-        - The NEO community
+        - White Paper
-        - The properties of NEO
+        - Features
-        - The future plan of NEO
+        - Documentations

  - Wallet
     - Keys and address